garymm-org/garymm-org.github.io/_posts/2023-11-10-the-dangers-of-reproducing-while-old.markdown

 # The dangers of reproducing while old

 I had my first child when I was 36 years old, which made me want to understand the risks of having children at different ages.
-Before looking into this, my impression was that the main biological problems with old-age parenthood had to do with not having the necessary health and vigor to care for young’uns.
-And I had also heard that older women have trouble getting pregnant.
+Before looking into this, my impression was that the main biological problems with old-age parenthood had to do with not having the necessary health and vigor to care for young’uns, and I had heard that older women have trouble getting pregnant.
 While those are real issues, there are many others worthy of consideration.

 My read of the evidence is that the risks of miscarriage and serious health problems for children, including autism and birth defects, increase significantly with parental (both paternal and maternal) age.
-The risk starts rising at around 30 years old, rises gradually through to about 40 years old, and then sharply after that.
+The data I could find for most risks is not very fine-grained and not very precise, but I think this qualitative description matches the data: Risks start rising at around 30 years old for both mothers and fathers, rises gradually through about 35 for mothers and 40 for fathers, and then sharply after that.

 Interestingly, the ages at which things start to go wrong are similar for fathers and mothers, but the mechanisms are different.
 Sperm cells are produced throughout a man’s life, and each time a new cell is produced, there is a chance of a genetic mutation.
-The sperm are produced by copying the DNA of other short-lived cells, which are themselves produced in the same way, so mutations accumulate.
-Women’s egg cells, however, are all present when a woman is born, but the problems in eggs accumulate during the eggs’ lives rather than during reproduction.
+Sperm are produced by copying the DNA of other short-lived cells, which are themselves produced in the same way, so mutations accumulate.
+Women’s egg cells, however, are all present when a woman is born, but over time they accumulate damage.

-If this is correct, then there are two ways to reduce these risks: have kids when young, or use frozen gametes from younger people.
+If this is correct, then there are two ways to reduce these risks: have kids when young, or use frozen gametes from your younger selves.
 If you’re already in the danger zone and don’t have frozen gametes, pre-implantation genetic testing may be able to screen out embryos that have certain genetic defects, and thus reduce the risk of some bad outcomes.

+My advice:

+* If you want to have kids at some later age, and that later age is >= 35 for a woman or >= 40 for a man, freeze your gametes ASAP.
+* If you’re already past those age thresholds and you have the means, consider in-vitro fertilization so you can take advantage of pre-implantation genetic testing.

+In “the dangers” section below I summarize some evidence on how parental age interacts with various risks.
+What’s not obvious is the relationship between the different risks.
+That is, are they mostly independent of each other, or is a child born with e.g., a heart defect much more likely to be autistic?
+They are not independent.
+For example, [Eide et al.](https://www.nature.com/articles/pr2006181) find a significant correlation between birth defects and intellectual disability.
+So if you want to know “what are the odds my kid comes out totally healthy”, I think just looking at the highest risk and ignoring the others is reasonable.

 If you’re interested in the details supporting the above conclusions, read on.

-## A note on jargon
+## Technical jargon

 Skip this if you know these terms.

 ### Prevalence

-The prevalence is
+The prevalence is what fraction of the population has the outcome of interest.
+Basically:

-(number of people with the outcome) / (number of people in the entire population).
+(number of people with the outcome) / (number of people that were studied).

 ### Odds ratio